 Normally, highly specialized rods come with a hefty price, making them unattainable for your average angler.
-This is not true for the Redington-Classic Trout at a very reasonable price.
+This rod can, however, be had for a very reasonable price.

 Redington has worked their magic by reinventing the classic rods of the 1970s, with all the flex and accuracy you need to fly fish for trout.
 It’s the perfect combination for a day on a trout river.

 Redington has achieved this with a progressive taper: the thickness and stiffness increase consistently from the tip to the butt, allowing it to bend deeply.
 This taper allows for easy casts at short distances and more power behind longer casts as it flexes further down towards the butt section and pings back, releasing built-up energy.